mit-cml/yrtoolkit/yr/tutorials/ChatBot.md

 Capturing the world’s wisdom at your fingertips
 </p>

-Have you ever wondered how it is possible to create your very own app that will tap into ChatGPT and access all the information available whereever you are?
+Have you ever wondered how it is possible to create your very own ChatGPT app that will allow you, wherever you are, to tap into a world of useful information?
 In this tutorial, you will build a simple app with MIT App Inventor that allows users to connect to ChatGPT, ask questions, and have a conversation.

 ![ChatBot GUI](../images/chatBot/FinalGUI.png){:.enlargeImage}
 <p style="padding-bottom: 7px"></p>

 # Setup

-1. If you have not done so, please upgrade your AI2 Companion to version 2.67 or higher.
+If you have not done so, please upgrade your AI2 Companion to version 2.67 or higher.

 # ChatGPT Tutorial